5 Cardinal Sins of Craft Beer Service

 Common things that you as the beer drinker may notice include flat or sour beer and excessive foaming.
 Every beer bar should ensure this base is covered.
 Period.
 Bottom line.
 No excuses.
 Skirting draught line maintenance is comparable to a restaurant only sometimes washing the dishes.

 Speaking of dirty dishes, a customer should never be expected to drink from a glass that has residue from a previous customer or detergent.
 Dirty glassware is, unfortunately, a common and egregious oversight by many bar owners today.

-When a beer’s bubbles cling to the sides of your glass instead of rising to the top, they are most likely stuck on some sort of residue.
-These dirty spots on a glass are called nucleation sites and are usually attributed to food, detergent, oils and other contaminants, which give the carbonation bubbles something to cling to.
+When bubbles cling to the sides of your glass instead of rising to the top, they are most likely stuck on some sort of residue.
+These dirty spots on a glass are called “nucleation sites” and are usually attributed to food, detergent, oils and other contaminants, which give the carbonation bubbles something to cling to.

 If you see bubbles clinging to the sides of your glass, you have every right to ask for a new glass.

 How to Test for a Beer Clean Glass

 - Lacing Test: Fill the glass with beer.
 If the glass is clean, foam will adhere to the inside of the glass in parallel rings after each sip, forming a lacing pattern.
 If not properly cleaned, foam will adhere in a random pattern, or not at all.